mishapadidar/matmul-project/README.md

 # Project Strategy and Thoughts
 It is probably a good idea to read/listen to the "basic optimizations" lectures
-- What are the big computations in my code?
-- Can I switch loop orders?
+- [x] Can I switch loop orders?
-- Keep data compact to fit in cache.
-- emphasize spatial locality
-- avoid arbitrary calls to other functions inside our functions
-- allocate memory needed for operands together then partition afterwards to gaurantee that memory doesn't overlap.
+- [ ] allocate memory needed for operands together then partition afterwards to gaurantee that memory doesn't overlap.
-  - allocate early and use it often. don't resize
+  - [ ] allocate early and use it often. don't resize
-  - dynamic memory allocation
+  - [ ] dynamic memory allocation
-  - blocking: Make one big array for matrix. store matrix blocks contiguously using "Z-patern" to take advantage of row-major order.
+  - [ ] blocking: Make one big array for matrix. store matrix blocks contiguously using "Z-patern" to take advantage of row-major order.
+  - [ ] emphasize spatial locality
+  - [ ] Keep data compact to fit in cache.
-- Vector load/stores faster if aligned (start at memory addresses that are multiples of 64 or 256)
+- [ ] Vector load/stores faster if aligned (start at memory addresses that are multiples of 64 or 256)
-- use restrict keyword so compiler can vectorize.
-- break up long depedency chains.
+  - [x] break up long depedency chains.
 Breaking up chains of work into smaller portions can allow the compiler to vectorize the operations
+  - [ ] use restrict keyword so compiler can vectorize.
+  - [ ] Intel compiler has better vectorization than gcc or CLang
-- Optimization flags -O0 to -O3 (no optimization to agressive optimization) -O3 might break codes....
+- [ ] Optimization flags -O0 to -O3 (no optimization to agressive optimization)
-- Intel compiler has better vectorization than gcc or CLang
+  - [ ]O3 might break codes....
-- Profile Guided Optimization
+- [ ] Profile Guided Optimization
    Compile code with optimizations.
 Then run in a profiler.
 Then compile again, provide profiler results.
    This helps compiler optimize branches based on observations.
-- shrink working set to fit in cache

 Future
-- Array of Structs and Structs of Arrays optimization
+- [ ] Array of Structs and Structs of Arrays optimization